 "So much for the Christian doctrine about the permanence of marriage.
 Something else, even more unpopular, remains to be dealt with.
 Christian wives promise to obey their husbands.
 In Christian marriage the man is said to be the 'head.'...
 The need for some head follows from the idea that marriage is permanent....
 When there is a real disagreement ... they cannot decide by a majority vote, for in a council of two there can be no majority....
 Either they must separate and go their own ways or else one of them must have a casting vote....
 Why the man?...
 Is there any very serious wish that it should be the woman?
 Even a woman who wants to be the head of her own house does not usually admire the same state of things when she finds it going on next door.
 She is much more likely to say, 'Poor Mr. X!
 Why he allows that appalling woman to boss him about the way she does is more than I can imagine.'...
 The relations of the family to the outer world--what might be called its foreign policy--must depend, in the last resort, upon the man, because he always ought to be, and usually is, much more just to the outsiders.
 A woman is primarily fighting for her own children and husband....
 She is the special trustee of their interests....
 The husband ... has the last word ... to protect other people from the intense family patriotism of the wife.
 If anyone doubts me, let me ask a simple question.
 If your dog has bitten the child next door, or if your child has hurt the dog next door, which would you sooner have to deal with, the master of that house or the mistress?"

 SPECIAL NOTE: C.S.
-Lewis married late in life and enjoyed a particularly blessed marriage.
-Read here what he wrote during that special period of his life in his masterpiece The Four Loves.
+Lewis married late in life and enjoyed a particularly blessed marriage, described at the end of my illustrated biography of his and J.R.R.
+Tolkien's lives.
+During that special period of Lewis's life, he wrote his masterpiece The Four Loves, which I have summarized and illustrated.
 The excerpt above is from chapter 6: Christian Marriage, book 3: Christian Behavior in Mere Christianity by C.S.
 Lewis.
-Click here for a clear view of how this chapter relates to the whole book.
+Click here for a clear view of how this chapter on marriage relates to the whole book.